SOLUTIONS TO WATER THREATS IN CANADA

 Global climate model (GCM) data (temperature and precipitation) from CMIP5 , for RCPs, 4.5 and 8.5, some available in the CDS catalogue.

 Streamflow and runoff

 Global data to regional/local scale

-Step 3: Calibrate hydrologic model using HydroGFD2.0 forcing and simulate streamflow and runoff for the entire historic period (1961-2015, model spin up from 1961-1979).
-Observed streamflow data (for calibration) from Dery et al. (2016), which presents a gap-filled, continuous dataset within the region of interest.
+Step 3: Calibration of HYPE hydrologic model.
+The hydrologic model was calibrated using HydroGFD2.0 forcing and streamflow and runoff were simulated for the entire historic period (1961-2015, model spin up from 1961-1979).
+Streamflow data (for calibration) from Dery et al. (2016) were observed, which presents a gap-filled, continuous dataset within the region of interest.

-Step 4: Simulate streamflow and runoff using two future time periods (data from Step 1): 2030s (2021-2040) and 2050s (2041-2070).
-Evaluate changes in streamflow and runoff for each time period, and the entire period (2021-2070) relative to the simulated historic climate normal time period (1981-2010).
+Step 4: Simulate streamflow and runoff.
+Streamflow and runoff were simulated using two future time periods (data from step1): 2030s (2021-2040) and 2050s (2041-2070).
+Changes in streamflow and runoff were evaluated for each time period, and for the entire period (2021-2070) relative to the simulated historic climate normal time period (1981-2010).
 Specific gauge locations of interest include major gauged outlets to Hudson Bay (Nelson and Churchill Rivers), and 16 control (regulation) points within the Nelson River basin.

-Step 5: Compare specific simulation metrics to HYPE simulations driven by original SMHI-derived Arctic-HYPE forcing (WFD) during both the historical and future projections to assess the relative impact precipitation forcing data have on projections of future streamflow and runoff.
+Step 5: Compare HYPE simulations.
+Specific simulation metrics were compared to HYPE simulations driven by original SMHI-derived Arctic-HYPE forcing during both the historical and future projections to assess the relative impact, precipitation forcing data have on projections of future streamflow and runoff.